abduznik/Obsidian-Reddit-Notes/README.md

 ## Note Structure

--   All notes will be saved under a `Reddit` folder in your vault.
+-   All notes will be saved under the configured **Base Folder Path** in your vault.
+If the Base Folder Path is left blank, notes will be saved in the vault root.
--   Inside the `Reddit` folder, a subfolder will be created for each subreddit (e.g., `Reddit/obsidian`).
+-   Inside the base folder, a subfolder will be created for each subreddit (e.g., `Reddit/obsidian` or `obsidian` if base folder is blank).
 -   Each subreddit folder will contain:
     -   Individual notes for each fetched Reddit post (e.g., `Reddit - obsidian - My Awesome Post.md`).
     -   An index note named after the subreddit (e.g., `obsidian.md`) which lists all the fetched posts for that subreddit.